oneapi-src/oneDAL/docs/source/onedal/glossary.rst

         In SPMD, multiple autonomous processors simultaneously execute the same program at independent points.

     Communicator
-        A |short_name| concept for an object that provides capability to perform inter-process collective operations
+        A |short_name| concept for an object that is used to perform inter-process collective operations

     Communicator backend